 One clinical study found that it was equal to a prescription drug – possibly better, considering the olive leaf extract also significantly lowered triglyceride levels – something the drug didn’t do.
 Another clinical trial found that a specialized olive leaf extract lowered systolic pressure by as much as 13 points, diastolic pressure by as much as 5 points, and reduced LDL cholesterol levels as well.
 Researchers believe that olive leaf protects the walls of the blood vessels, and acts as a vasodilator, widening narrow blood vessels so that blood flows more easily and with less effort by the heart.

 If you have noticed your blood pressure levels creeping up a bit more than you’d like, consider adding olive leaf extract to your regimen.
-Just make sure that it has been standardized to at least at least 16 to 24 percent of oleuropein, and stick with it for at least three months.
+Just make sure that it has been standardized to at least 16 to 24 percent of oleuropein, and stick with it for at least three months.
 Consider combining your olive leaf extract with a tannin-free grape seed extract for even greater cardiovascular protection.

 Susalit E, Agus N, Effendi I, et al. Olive (Olea europaea) leaf extract effective in patients with stage-1 hypertension: comparison with Captopril.
 Phytomedicine.
 2011 Feb 15;18(4):251-8.